When someone inherits a house in California, one of the most common questions is if property taxes will change.

 California’s property tax system can be confusing because it combines rules from Proposition 13 and Proposition 19.
 And the outcome depends on several factors such as how the property is used after inheritance.

-Understanding the general framework of inherited property taxes under California Prop 19 can help clarify what may happen next in your situation.
+Understanding the general framework of inherited property taxes under California Prop 19 can help clarify what happens next in your situation.

 Property tax laws are complex.
 Individual situations will vary.